 Started in 2003 primarily to reach non-union and moderate working-class households in swing states, Working America, the AFL-CIO’s community affiliate, is the prime example of how unions can effectively influence a wider universe of workers.
 Working America’s 3 million members (one million of whom are in Ohio) are not themselves union members.

-, Working America’s neighborhood canvassing was persuasive.
+The Analyst Institute, a political research group partly funded by the AFL-CIO, found that in last year’s successful campaign to overturn Ohio’s anti-union Senate Bill 5, Working America’s neighborhood canvassing was persuasive.
 Where someone was home, whether a union member or not, its canvass increased opposition to SB 5 by nearly 15 percent, and even more among conservatives.

 The Ohio mobilization over SB 5 also built much-needed bridges between labor and communities, says Ohio AFL-CIO President Tim Burga.
 “Whether you were in a union or not, you saw organized labor last year as people in the community teaching our kids, keeping them safe, people plowing the snow and picking up trash.
 This is us.”

 By reaching out and organizing working-class communities politically, unions may expand that feeling more broadly among workers that the labor movement “is us” as well.
 And that’s a political victory that might last many election cycles.
 Indeed, during Bruskin’s canvass, despite their differing views on the presidential candidates, Marcum, Burns and Toops all responded warmly to Bruskin’s progressive populist message of discouraging offshoring, protecting Medicare and supporting manufacturing.